 |Skipper||Race 1||Race 2|

-In the last race, Jenna breaks the tie with Moon with her third place finish over Moon’s fifth place finish.
+In the last race, Jenna breaks the tie with Julie with her first place finish over Julie’s second place finish.

-Palani (Palani Allen) and Sea (filax Carter) both finished tied with 18 points.
-Rule A8.1 of Guidance on Scoring under Appendix A to the Rules of Sailing is used to break this tie:
+Sea (filax Carter) and Moon (moonglownight Resident) both finished tied with 8 points.
+Rule A8.1 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this tie:

 “If there is a series score tie between two or more boats, each boat’s race scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the boat(s) with the best score(s).
 No excluded scores shall be used.“